News & Events

 The Vocation Office is sponsoring monthly Eucharistic Holy Hours in obedience to our Lord's command: "Pray to the Master of the Harvest to send laborers..."
 Prayer is the foundation of all vocation promotion, for our Lord is the one who calls.
 Please consider joining us for some time of prayer before our Eucharistic Lord.
 Each Holy Hour will include Exposition, Scripture and Meditation, Music, Special Prayers for Vocations, and the Rite of Benediction.
 Following the Holy Hour, there will be a light reception in the parish hall to visit with one another and Fr.
 Jeff Gubbiotti, the Vocation Director of the Archdiocese.
 Anyone interested in pursuing more information about how to discern their vocation is encouraged to meet Fr.
 Jeff at this time.

-Our other scheduled dates for Holy Hour are:
+Our other scheduled Holy Hours this Fall are:

-Click here to see the flyer for all Holy Hours this summer.
+Click here to see the flyer for all Holy Hours this Fall.

 Pilgrimage of Prayer in Spain and Marian Shrines